mcdemarco/cardpen/doc/index.md

 ## What

-HCCDo (*HTML+CSS Card Designer online*) generates simple HTML pages of cards for printing them up yourself, or it can convert your cards to PNG images at any DPI for uploading to card printing services that accept PNGs.
+HCCDo (*HTML+CSS Card Designer online*) generates simple HTML pages of cards for printing up yourself, and it can convert your HTML cards to PNG images at any DPI for uploading to card printing services that accept PNGs.

-HCCDo includes presets for most common (and many uncommon) card sizes, custom sizes, circular cards, bleed, and zipping of your generated images.
+HCCDo includes presets for most common (and many uncommon) card sizes, as well as custom sizes, circular cards, bleed, and zipping of your generated images.

 ## Where

-The *o* is for online; HCCDo is available online at [hccdo.mcdemarco.net](http://hccdo.mcdemarco.net/).
+The *o* is for *online*; HCCDo is available online at [hccdo.mcdemarco.net](http://hccdo.mcdemarco.net/).
 You can also download the project from github and run it locally.

 ## Why